Acumatica/AcuMate/acumate-plugin/readme.md

      - View names to confirm they are accurate according to the TypeScript definitions.
    - Integrates Acumatica-specific validation rules for ESLint, ensuring that code quality standards are met and enforced across both Visual Studio Code and Visual Studio.

+2. **Go To Definition inside HTML**
+   - Navigate directly from `view.bind` attributes to the corresponding PXView declaration and backing view class.
+   - Jump from `<field name="...">` elements to the exact field property on the resolved PXView, even when the HTML attribute is still being typed.

+3. **Context-Aware HTML Completions**
+   - Offers IntelliSense suggestions for available `view.bind` values sourced from the PXScreen metadata.
+   - Provides field name suggestions that automatically scope to the closest parent view binding, so only valid fields appear.
+   - Attribute parsing tolerates empty values (`view.bind=""`) to keep suggestions responsive while editing.

 ## Commands